epfl-lts2/pygsp/doc/background/spherical_samplings.rst

 Subdivision of the cube (:class:`~pygsp.graphs.SphereCubed`)
 ------------------------------------------------------------

-The sampling is made of a cube whose faces are subdivided into finer quadrilaterals to the desired resolution.
+The sampling is made of a cube whose faces are subdivided into :math:`m^2` finer quadrilaterals projected to the sphere.
 The result is a convex polyhedron made of :math:`n=6⋅m^2` faces.
 The graph vertices represent the quadrilateral faces.